 Many capital items (apart from cars) will be eligible for the annual investment allowance which means they will get full tax relief in the year you buy them.
 This means the tax treatment will be similar to a revenue expense.

-There is detailed information on capital allowances, including examples showing how the annual investment allowance works on our page Business expenses: capital and capital allowances.
+There is detailed information on capital allowances, including examples showing how the annual investment allowance works on our page What capital allowances can I claim?

 XYZ Services (an example using the accruals basis and not registered for VAT)